Non-abelian reciprocity laws and higher Brauer-Manin obstructions: Towers of Diophantine obstructions

 Assume that we have abelian extension $\Pi''\to \Pi'$ of profinite groups with kernel $A$, such that the conjugation action of $\Pi'$ on $A$ factors through some quotient $G$ of $\Pi'$.
 When working with nilpotent completions of geometric fundamental groups, we may take $G= G_{F,\Sigma}$, but for relative completions (as needed for modular curves), $G$ will be larger.

 Writing $ B(G \ltimes BA):= \bar{W}(G \ltimes BA)$, we have: \begin{proposition} In the scenario above, and for any pro-simplicial set $Y$ over $BG$, there is a natural fibration sequence

 of mapping spaces, the fibre being taken over the zero map $Y \to BG \to B(G \ltimes BA)$. \end{proposition} \begin{proof} The idea behind this statement is that the extension $\Pi''\to \Pi'$ defines an element of $\H^1(\Pi',A)$, which we can write as a morphism $\ob\co \Pi' \to G \ltimes BA$ in the homotopy category of simplicial profinite groups over $ G$.
+The proof of \cite[Proposition 1.19]{ddt1} adapts to any Artinian category, and in particular to finite groups, allowing us to regard simplicial profinite groups as pro-objects in the category of (bounded) finite simplicial groups.
 We can then recover $B\Pi''$ as a homotopy fibre product

 leading to the fibration sequence above.

 More formally, we write $\Pi''= \Lim_{j\in J} \Pi''(j)$ as a filtered limit of finite quotient groups, inducing compatible expressions $ A= \Lim_j A(j)$, $\Pi'(j)= \Pi''(j)/A(j)$ and $\Pi'(j) \onto G(j)$ with $G= \Lim_j G(j)$.